Get Matched With Online Colleges

 What is a Dentist?

 Dentists typically work in a practice setting with other dentists.
-They employ a support team of hygienists and other office employees in order to provide complete care to their patients.
+They employ a support team of hygienists and other office employees to provide complete care to their patients.
 Some dentists prefer to specialize in one or more areas of practice while others provide general services and refer patients to specialists when needed.

 Compare Popular Online Programs